 The barn rules are not just about establishing order.
 Some exist for safety reasons, and that’s worth pointing out to boarders.
 Nobody enjoys sounding like the cranky schoolteacher, forever telling people that what they are doing is not allowed.
 But on the flip side, avoiding accidents by voicing your concerns should be a top priority.

-To see how other stables establish order, I asked for input via the “Finding Out” section of Stable Management’s website, and kept an eye out in the barns I’ve visited recently in Colorado.
+To see how other stables establish order, I asked for input from Stable Management’s audience and kept an eye out in the barns I’ve visited recently in Colorado.
 Here’s a look at some of the more common barn rules and how stable owners make the rules known and enforced, to make sure that all the community space in your barn is one of respect and peace.

 To Sign Or Not To Sign